Overview of Company Search

 To edit the column, select the three dots, then Customize Fields.
 You can add Date Added to List column and move it to the Active Fields section by dragging and dropping the column into the appropriate order.

-In our example, Date Added is already in the Active column.
+In this example, Date Added is already in the Active column.

 Find and Prioritize Accounts With Industry NAICS Codes